jonaszell97/Toolbox/Sources/Toolbox/Documentation.docc/Toolbox.md

 # ``Toolbox``

-Toolbox is a collection of useful extensions, functions, and types for building Swift apps.
+Toolbox is a collection of useful extensions, functions, and types for building Swift apps and packages.

 ## Overview